f6bfb5/f6bfb5.github.io/src/routes/posts/use-google-spreadsheet-as-database.md

     return textOutput({ response: "200" });
   }

-  // you can custom what key to use for different execution switch (postContents.action) {
+  // you can customize the key and value for different execution switch (postContents.action) {
     case "appendRow":
-      // again, you can also custom what key to use for post data appendSheetRow("Sheet1", postContents.data);
+      // again, you can also customize the key and value for post data appendSheetRow("Sheet1", postContents.data);
       return textOutput({ response: "200" });
       break;
     case "editCell":
-      editSheetCell(
+      editSheetSpecificCell(
         "Sheet1",
         postContents.row,
         postContents.col,